Cube-OS/cubeOS/docs/obc-docs/iobc/installing-linux-iobc.rst

 kernel image.
 In order to help detect corruption, we package that into an
 \*.itb file, which includes a checksum value that can be validated during boot time.

-Navigate to your 'kubos-linux-build' folder and open the 'tools' directory.
+Navigate to your 'cubeos-linux-build' folder and open the 'tools' directory.

-Run the ``kubos-kernel.sh`` script.
+Run the ``cubeos-kernel.sh`` script.

 The script has optional parameters (which are unlikely to be needed):

 - ``-i {input-file}`` - Specify the name of the
   \*.its file to use.
 This file describes the files that will be packaged and their usage configuration options.
-The default is 'kubos-kernel.its', which should also be located in the 'tools' directory.
+The default is 'cubeos-kernel.its', which should also be located in the 'tools' directory.
 -  ``-b {branch}`` - Specify the branch name of U-Boot that has been built.
    The default is 'master'.
 This option should not need to be used outside of development.

-The script will create the 'kubos-kernel.itb' file.
+The script will create the 'cubeos-kernel.itb' file.

 Copy the files
 ##############